tilburgsciencehub/website/content/topics/Analyze/tests/test-assumptions/serial-correlation.md

 ## Overview

-In analysis using time series or panel data, the errors included in the regression model are quite likely to suffer from serial correlation, also known as autocorrelation.
-This means the errors from subsequent time periods depend on each other.
-It can be either positive or negative.
-E.g. positive correlation would mean that when the dependent variable is unexpectedly high for one period, they are likely to also be above average (given the covariates) for the next period.
-Negative correlation is when the investment rate fell in this period, it is likely to rise in the next period.
+In time series or panel data analysis, the errors included in the regression model are often subject to serial correlation, meaning that errors from subsequent time periods depend on each other.

-It is important to address serial correlation as it has consequences for the outcomes of the model, as one of the model assumptions about independence among observations is violated.
-Since the OLS standard errors are based on this assumption, the resulting ones can be misleading when this correlation is ignored.
-The uncertainty around the estimates are is larger than is estimated by OLS.
-In some cases, estimates can also be biased.
-In this topic, we will dive into different ways to test for serial correlation with practical code examples, and then discuss solutions for when serial correlation is present in your data.

-## Serial correlation

-As a benchmark for time series or panel data analysis, there are five Gauss Markove assumptions that should hold for the OLS estimates to be BLUE (*best linear unbiased estimate*).
-The fifth one is about the error terms and :
+{{% example %}}

+Consider a regression model equation with $\epsilon_{it}$ representing the error term for each observation (entity `i` in time period `t`):

 {{<katex>}}
-Corr(u_t, u_s | X) = 0 for all t =/ s
+Y_{it} = \beta_0 + \beta_1 X_{it} + \epsilon_{it}
 {{</katex>}}

+{{% /example %}}

+Adressing serial correlation is crucial due to its implications for the model outcomes, as it can lead to misleading standard errors, resulting in larger estimated uncertainties around the coefficients.
+In some cases, estimates may also be biased.
+In this topic, we will explore various methods to test for serial correlation through straighforward R code examples.
+Also, potential solutions will be discussed when serial correlation is present in your data.

+## How does serial correlation arise?

+One of the Gauss-Markov assumptions for the OLS estimates to be BLUE (*best linear unbiased estimate*) concerns the error terms.
+It is expressed as follows:

+$Corr(u_t, u_s | X) = 0 $  for all $t ≠ s$

-Conditional on the covariates `X`, the errors in two different time periods are uncorrelated.
-Or to put it even more simply:
+In words; given the covariates `X`, errors in different time periods should be uncorrelated.
+When errors exhibit serial correlation, this assumption is violated.

-Corr(u_t, u_s) = 0 for all t =/ s

-When this assumption doesn't hold, error terms are correlated across time, i.e. they suffer from serial correlation.
-Order 1 (AR(1)) means each error term is linearly related to the error term in the previous period.
-And higher orders, ....
+{{% tip %}}

+Serial correlation can be either positive or negativ.
+Positive correlation could for example imply that when the dependent variable unexpectedly rises in one period (above-average errors), errors are likely to be above average in the subsequent period, given the covariates.
+Conversely, negative correlation occurs when above-average errors are followed by below-average errors in the next time period.

+{{% /tip %}}

 ## Example with `Grunfeld` data

-Let's take a simple example analysis with the `Grunfeld` dataset, which has a panel data structure consisting of 11 firms over 20 years.
-We are interested in the relationship between market value and gross investment of firms, which we can estimate with the following regression equation:

-{{<katex>}}
-invest_{it} = \beta_0 + \beta_1 value_{it} + \beta_2 capital_{it} + \alpha_i +  \delta_t + \epsilon_{it}
-{{</katex>}}

-where:
-- $invest_{it}$ is the gross investment of firm `i` in year `t`
-- $value_{it}$ is the market value of assets of firm `i` in year `t`
-- $capital_{it}$ is the stock value of plant and equipment of firm `i` in year `t`
-- $\alpha_i$ is the fixed effect for firm `i`
-- $\delta_t$ is the fixed effect for year `t`
-- $u_{it}$ is the error term, which includes all other unobserved factors that affect investment but are not accounted for by the independent variables or the fixed effects.
+Let's consider a regression analysis using the `Grunfeld` dataset in R. Our objective is to examine the impact of market value on firm gross investment.
+You can find an introduction to the `Grunfeld` data and the regression equation in the [Panel data topic](/paneldata).

-The regression model is estimated in R with `plm()` function the `plm` package.
+The regression model is estimated in R using the `plm()` function from the `plm` package.

 {{% codeblock %}}
 ```R